cotikor/tutr/README.md

        ```
   ----
    ### Get Student By ID
+   - Returns json data information about a single student including:
+      - the ID
+      - firstname
+      - lastname
+      - student email
+      - parent email
-   - Returns json data information about a single student including the ID, firstname, lastname, student email, parent email, an array of session notes associated with the student, and an array of upcoming appointments.
+      - an array of session notes associated with the student
+      - an array of upcoming appointments

   * **URL**

-    `/student/:id`
+    `/students/:id`

   * **Method:**